Effective Date: 09/01/2010

 - 05/02/2014: Increased 2 semesters leave to 67% of academic year rate.

-An honorary rank awarded to retirees who have tenure in the professional ranks and have served the University with distinction.
+An honorary rank awarded to retired faculty members who have served the University

-Recommendation for emeritus status shall be made by the members of the retiree's academic department through administrative channels to the President for presentation to the Board of Trustees.
+Recommendation for emeritus status shall be made by the members of the retiree's academic unit through administrative channels to the President for presentation to the Board of Trustees.

 - 01/17/1986: Revised first paragraph